project-pivot/labelled-awt-data/README.md

 Depending on the use case, you might want to work with the detailed window titles in _Step 5_ or the final abstracted data in _Step 8_.
 If you are interested in, e.g., a technique that automatically recognises higher-level tasks performed based on (a set of) window titles, you would want to have a look at the _Step 5_ CSV.
 If you want to explore the data with process mining techniques immediately, you better check out _Step 8_.

 ## Questions
-Do not hesitate to reach out with me (i.m.beerepoot@uu.nl) if you have any questions or if you want to test any techniques that you trained this data on.
-There is a lot more data where this came from, but not a lot of time to manually anonymise it.
+Do not hesitate to reach out to me (i.m.beerepoot@uu.nl) if you have any questions or if you want to test any techniques that you trained this data on.
+There is a lot more data where this came from, but not enough time to manually anonymise it.